yixiao1/CILv2_multiview/README.md

 ## Data preparation

 Once the data is collected, we may opt to downscale the dataset a priori, in order to speed up the trianing.
-We provide a bash script to do so, provided the following are installed:
+We provide a python script to do so, provided the following are installed:

 ```bash
 sudo apt-get install tqdm parallel